aznamingtool/AzureNamingTool/README.md

 # How To Install

-This project contains a .NET Core application, with Docker support.
+This project contains a .NET 6 application, with Docker support.
 To use, complete the following:

 **NOTE**